Biden announces 2024 reelection bid: ‘Let’s finish this job’

-WASHINGTON (AP) — President Joe Biden on Tuesday formally announced that he is running for reelection in 2024, asking voters to give him more time to “finish this job” he began when he was sworn into office and to set aside their concerns about extending the run of America’s oldest president for another four years.
+WASHINGTON (AP) — President Joe Biden on Tuesday formally announced that he is running for reelection in 2024, asking voters to give him more time to “finish this job” and extend the run of America’s oldest president for another four years.

 “I said we are in a battle for the soul of America, and we still are,” Biden said.
 “The question we are facing is whether in the years ahead we have more freedom or less freedom.
 More rights or fewer.”